Student guide

 C) If you cannot use the payment methods in My Studyinfo and therefore cannot enrol online, contact the student services (at [email protected]).

-Students admitted to other programmes
+Students in all other joint programmes

 You should apply for housing as soon as you have accepted the admission offer to Aalto University, or as soon as possible with the respective housing provider (e.g. not earlier than four months prior to the intended start of the contract).
 You need the Letter of Admission from Aalto University in order to start the process - the invitation or acceptance letter from the coordinating university of the joint programme consortium or confirmation of your participation to the programme is not sufficient.
 Student housing is provided by the Aalto University Student Union (AYY) or the Foundation for Student Housing in the Helsinki Region (HOAS).
-University does not own student apartments and students are responsible for seeking housing themselves.
+Aalto University does not own student apartments and students are responsible for seeking housing themselves.

 Some double degree programmes may have special arrangements for housing.
 You will receive the instructions for housing application from your programme coordinator at Aalto University.

 The Aalto IT username and password are used to login to all Aalto online services.
 Once you have activated your IT account, you have access to many electronic services, including your Aalto email.
 The university uses email as the primary means of communication, so it is essential that you keep on top of your Aalto email at all times.
 You can activate your Aalto user account in July at the earliest after you have enrolled for the academic year and received an activation email for your Aalto user account.
+Note: You can make use of student benefits only as of 1 August (e.g. FSHS and HSL).

 You will receive an email when the activation of Aalto IT account is possible.
 The email will be sent to the email address you have used when you applied to the university.
 Please follow the instructions of IT services and activate your account as soon as possible.